isomerpages/moe-acsbarkerroad/_secondary-1-registration-2025/1:1 Learning.md

 **IT Applications**

 The school will also progressively roll out IT applications that will be vital for students’ teaching and learning.
 These include:
 *	Student iCON: Every secondary school student will be provided with access to the Google Suite set of tools, including email address.
 *	Microsoft Office 365: Every secondary school student will be able to use Microsoft Office tools that include Word, PowerPoint, and Excel.

 The school will need to use your child’s/ward’s full name, Student iCON ID and class to set up user accounts.
 Schools may also choose to roll out applications other than those listed above.

 **Device Management App (DMA)**

-A Device Management Application (DMA) will come pre-installed on all chromebook PLDs purchased through the school, and will be installed on all student-owned devices.
+A Device Management App (DMA) will come pre-installed on all PLDs purchased through the school and will be installed on any student-owned chromebook parents/guardians opt for the student to use in lieu of the PLD.
 The DMA is fully funded by MOE.

-The DMA has 3 main components which will support the use of the chromebook PLD in the classroom and safeguard students’ cyber wellness:
+The DMA has 3 main components which will support the use of the PLD in the classroom and safeguard students’ cyber wellness:
 *  Classroom Management Service.
-This enables teachers to manage the students’ use of the PLD during lesson time to improve classroom management and support effective teaching and learning.
+To help teachers manage students’ use of the PLD during lesson time to improve classroom management and support effective teaching and learning.
 *  Mobile Device Management Service.
-This facilitates the updating and managing of the PLD, protects the PLD from malicious software, and protects students from objectionable internet content.
+To help update and manage the PLD, protect the PLD from malicious software, and protects students from objectionable internet content.
 *  Usage Management Service.
-This enables the school and/or parents/guardians to better supervise and set helpful limits for students’ use of PLD after school.
+To enable school and/or parents/guardians to better supervise and set helpful limits for students’ use of PLD after school.

 **Procurement**